 Kids can learn how to make games with Scratch, Minecraft, and Roblox, design websites with Wix, master a powerful real-world programming language Python, and even take AP Computer Science classes that meet the College Board requirements.

-All of the class' curricula are designed by professionals from Google, Stanford, and MIT, so kids build cutting-edge, real-world skills using the best technology.
+All of the classes' curricula are designed by professionals from Google, Stanford, and MIT, so kids build cutting-edge, real-world skills using the best technology.
 Cool hands-on projects, relatable real-life examples, and lively teachers keep computer science exciting.
 Furthermore, children get personalized instruction and support as they learn to code, because of the small group class format (typically 3-5 students).
+Your student will also earn a certificate upon class completion.
 Unlike other coding class programs, rather than being told a set of code text to copy and paste, in these classes, kids learn the underlying logic behind coding, and they're encouraged to express and build their creativity along the way with many options for applying their own unique spin to projects.

-To help kids explore their passions at no cost, Create & Learn offers 8 free introduction coding classes in which kids build games, and start learning essential coding concepts.
-The most popular beginner class, and the one we recommend to most parents, is Scratch Ninja because it uses a block-based programming language, specifically designed to help kids learn coding.
+To help kids explore their passions at no cost, Create & Learn offers select free introduction coding classes in which kids build games, and start learning essential coding concepts.
+The most popular beginner class, and the one most students chose to start with, is Scratch Ninja because it uses a block-based programming language, specifically designed to help kids learn coding.
 Kids are able to use different blocks to program games and animations very quickly, which provides a rewarding feedback loop.

 Some of the challenges of kids coding with Create & Learn are that after the introductory classes, classes need to be purchased; you'll need to find a date and time that works for your student's schedule because classes are live; and your student is automatically matched with an expert teacher - though you can request others.